The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.

 13. I refused to let go of my starry-eyed dreams

 I’m at eternal optimist.
-Even when things are actively, dangerously going south and I can see that I’m about to get into big trouble, I have this strange belief.
-I acknowledge the trouble but hang on to my starry-eyed optimism all the same.
+Even when things are actively, dangerously, going south and I can see I’m about to get into big trouble, I’m able to maintain the belief that everything will turn out all right.
+I acknowledge the trouble, but hang on to my starry-eyed optimism all the same.
 It’s an insane and weird mix of reality and bluster.
 And it shares the same space in my brain.
-I feel fortunate because no matter how bad things get I almost never freak out or panic.
+I feel fortunate because no matter how bad things get, I almost never freak out or panic.

-In my first year of freelancing I had starry-eyed dreams of a (wildly) successful writing career before I’d even learned how to use a word processor.
-My accomplishments have exceeded what I set out to do and I never imagined failing in the ways that I did, but as my experience has grown, my dreams have grown, too.
-I have even more starry-eyed dreams as I enter my 13th year as a freelance writer and I fully intend to achieve them.
+In my first year of freelancing, I had starry-eyed dreams of a (wildly) successful writing career before I’d even learned how to use a word processor.
+My accomplishments have exceeded what I set out to do, and I never imagined failing in the ways that I did, but as my experience has grown, my dreams have grown, too.
+I have even more starry-eyed dreams as I enter my next year as a freelance writer, and I fully intend to achieve them.

-I think this faith and determination, more than anything else, is why I wrote and sold 100 articles during my first year of freelancing and why I continue to grow even now, in my twelfth year in the business.
+I think this faith and determination (as well as a regular practice of journaling about my dreams), more than anything else, is why I wrote and sold 100 articles during my first year of freelancing, and why I continue to grow even today.

 FREE RESOURCE: